cavaunpeu/willwolf.io-source/content/articles/mean-field-variational-bayes.md

 assert total == TOTAL

-# With two integral signs
+# Line 3 of the above derivation
 total = 0
 for Z_0 in q_0:
     _total = 0